ruby-rice/rice/README.md

 ~~~

 Note that we use `mkmf-rice` instead of `mkmf`.
 This will ensure that the
-extension will be linked with standard C++ library along with the Rice
+extension will be linked with standard C++ library and allows access to the
-library, and allow access to the Rice header files.
+Rice header files.

 Next we create our extension and save it to test.cpp: